tbl0605/Propel-pervasive/README.md

 THIS IS AN EXPERIMENTAL FORK TO PROVIDE SUPPORT FOR PERVASIVE DB.

-What's new :
+What's new:

- - Introduced a new target database type called "pervasive";
+ - Introduced a new database type called "pervasive";
+ - Included some pending pull requests from the Propel's upstream (master) branch;

-What's working :
+What's working:

  - Create an XML Schema from an existing Pervasive DB Structure;

-What is working partially :
+What's not working:

+ - Testsuite for Pervasive DB is missing;

+What's partially working:

  - All the rest;
-What's not working :
- - Testsuite for Pervasive DB is missing;

 ## Installation ##